marcel-isler/SolarEclipseTrigger/README.md

 5. Connect the USB Relay to the Remote Shutter Cable on the D850
 6. Power on the Camera, verify that you can see the camera from the Computer's File Explorer
 7. Start SolarEclipseTimer application
-8. Click on the 'Full Log', then 'Session', then 'Full Log' and 'Session' tab once more (there is a bug with the logging showing up I still have to figure out)
-9. Click on the 'Event Info' tab and make sure your event times are correct for your location.
+8. Click on the 'Event Info' tab and make sure your event times are correct for your location.
 Use a phone app like Solar Eclipse Timer to find the correct contact times for your exact location.
-Restart the SolarEclipseTrigger application if you had to change values and start from point 7 again.
+If you had to make any changes, close SolarEclipseTrigger and go back to Point 7.
+9. Click on the 'Full Log', then 'Session', then 'Full Log' and 'Session' tab once more (there is a bug with the logging showing up I still have to figure out)
 10. Click on 'Set Camera Date Time' in the upper left corner of the application
 11. Click on 'Set Focus' tab
 12. Click 'Start Focus Procedure' and frame the sun and set the focus.